-Dr. Kevin Kaplan, Orthopaedic Surgeon at the JOI San Marco Clinic, explains the condition of Femoroacetabular Impingement of the hip.
+Dr. Kevin Kaplan, Orthopaedic Surgeon at JOI San Marco, explains the condition of Femoroacetabular Impingement of the hip.

-Whether you are suffering from hip issues, joint pain, or injuries resulting from any type of activity, seek out the advice of an Hip Orthopaedic Specialist.
+Are you suffering from hip issues, joint pain, or injuries resulting from any type of activity?
+Seek out the advice of an Hip Orthopaedic Specialist.

-If you are interested in scheduling an appointment with an Hip Orthopedic Specialist, please call JOI-2000 or follow the link below.
+Also, are you interested in scheduling an appointment with an Hip Orthopedic Specialist?
+Please call JOI-2000 or follow the link below.